ReneNyffenegger/PL-SQL-pkg-tim/README.md

 # PL-SQL-pkg-tim
-PL/SQL package for time and interval related functions
+PL/SQL package for time and interval related functions.